Leopoldov95/bicycle_ecomm/README.md

 ## General Info
 This is a full MERN stack Ecommerce website created using MongoDB, Express.JS, ReactJS, and NodeJs.
-This is a proof of concept for a bicycle ecommerce website where a user can browse through the shop's inventory, add and/or remove items to/from a shopping cart, and allow the user to create an account or login using Google login.
+This is a proof of concept for a bicycle ecommerce website where a user can browse through the shop's inventory, add and/or remove items to/from a shopping cart, and allow the user to create an account or login using Google-Login.

 ## Screenshot
 ![ScreenShot](https://github.com/Leopoldov95/bicycle_ecomm/blob/main/screenshot.png?raw=true)